Azure/kubeflow-labs/4-helm/README.md

 └── values.yaml
 ```

-All the objects that you want to deploy are stored inside the templates folder in different .yaml file.
+All the objects that you want to deploy are stored inside the templates folder in different .yaml files.

-You can find more informartions on how to create your own chart here : [https://deis.com/blog/2016/getting-started-authoring-helm-charts/](https://deis.com/blog/2016/getting-started-authoring-helm-charts/)
+You can find more information on how to create your own chart here : [https://deis.com/blog/2016/getting-started-authoring-helm-charts/](https://deis.com/blog/2016/getting-started-authoring-helm-charts/)

-When you are done with your package, helm is providing a linting command line `helm lint mychart` to help you find issues in it.
+When you are done with your package, Helm provides a linting tool `helm lint mychart` to help you find issues in it.

-If you want to deploy it into your cluster, you can run the following command from the repository where the files are:
+If you want to deploy it into your cluster, you can run the following command from the repository folder:

 ```bash
 helm install . --name my-custom-chart
 ```

-## Exercices
+## Exercice

 ### Exercice 1 - Deploy an official Chart : Ghost

-From the [official Chart repository](https://github.com/kubernetes/charts/tree/master) you have to deploy a DokuWiki environement.
+From the [official Chart repository](https://github.com/kubernetes/charts/tree/master) you have to deploy a DokuWiki environment.

 [DokuWiki](https://www.dokuwiki.org/) is a standards-compliant, simple to use wiki optimized for creating documentation.
 It is targeted at developer teams, workgroups, and small companies.
 All data is stored in plain text files, so no database is required.